-Whenever you rent a crane from a crane company, it’s a good idea to know what you’re getting – and that means understanding the basic components found in most cranes.
+Whenever you rent a crane from a crane equipment company, it’s a good idea to know what you’re getting – and that means understanding the basic components found in most cranes.

 Your crane equipment rental company will undoubtedly do their best to educate you on the crane you’re renting, and they probably also supply their own workers and operators to ensure you get the best experience.
 Still, it’s a good idea to know what you’re getting, since understanding the crane parts and functions of various crane components can help you know what type of crane your job requires.